icebob/moleculer-java-site/src/actions.md

 ## Calling Actions

-To call an Action, use the `broker.call` method.
+To call an `Action`, use the broker.call method.
-The broker looks for the Service (and the node) that has the Action and calls it.
+The broker looks for the `Service` (and the node) that has the `Action` and calls it.
-The Action returns a [Promise](https://berkesa.github.io/datatree-promise/).
+The `Action` returns a [Promise](https://berkesa.github.io/datatree-promise/).

 ```java
 Promise res = broker.call(actionName, params, opts);
 ```
-The `actionName` is a dot-separated string.
+The "actionName" is a dot-separated string.
-The first part of it is the service name, while the second part of it represents the action name.
+The first part of it is the `Service` name, while the second part of it represents the `Action` name.
 So if you have a "posts" service with a "create" action, you can call it as "posts.create".

-The `params` is an object which is passed to the action as a part of the [Context](actions.html#context).
+The "params" is an object which is passed to the `Action` as a part of the [Context](actions.html#context).
-The service can access it via `ctx.params`.
+The service can access it via "ctx.params".
-The last parameter is the `opts`.
+The last parameter is the "opts".
-The `opts` is an `Options` to set/override some request parameters, for example `timeout`, `retryCount` or `nodeID`.
+The "opts" is an `Options` to set/override some request parameters, for example "timeout", "retryCount" or "nodeID".
 CallOptions can be produced using method chainig:

 ```java{9}